Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Introduction

-But as we can see, not all operations involve sensitive information.
-For example, in the QAOA discussed, the information is given in the $RZ$ and $RZZ$ gates, those of the Hamiltonian of the problem.
-However, no information appears in the $RX$ gates.
-Moreover, the $RZZ$ gates, when decomposed into two $CNOT$ and one $RZ$ as in the Fig. \ref{fig: RZZ}, we can see that the $CNOT$ part does not contain any information either.
-Therefore, in a QAOA the only part to protect is the $RZ$ part.
+Not all operations involve sensitive information.
+For example, in the QAOA discussed, private information appears in the $R_Z$ and $R_{ZZ}$ gates associated with the problem Hamiltonian.
+By contrast, no private information appears in the $R_X$ gates when their angles are public.
+Moreover, the $R_{ZZ}$ gates, when decomposed into two $\CNOT$ gates and one $R_Z$ as in Fig. \ref{fig:rzz-decomposition}, show that the entangling $\CNOT$ part does not itself contain the private angle.
+Therefore, in a QAOA the private content can often be isolated in the single-qubit rotation layer.
 In general, the gates we are interested in can be efficiently decomposed in this way \cite{Gate_Decomp}.
 In other cases, such as Grover's algorithm, the information is not contained in rotation angles, but in the circuit structure itself.
-Because of this, we differentiate between two types of information to be protected in the operations: angle information and structure information.
-In this way, we can also divide the types of operations into public operations, which can be performed by the external server without receiving private information, and private operations, which contain confidential information.
+We therefore distinguish two types of information to be protected in the operations: angle information and structure information.
+Accordingly, we can also divide the types of operations into public operations, whose description is visible to the server and which can be delegated when they are compatible with the encryption layer, and private operations, which contain confidential information.
+This public/private distinction is about what the server is allowed to know.
+Later, when introducing the quantum one-time pad (QOTP) layer, we also use a separate technical distinction between Clifford operations, such as $H$, $S$, $\CNOT$ and $\CZ$, and non-Clifford operations, such as generic rotations, $T$ gates and $\CCZ$.

-Another interesting case could be to try to perform distributed quantum computing, to perform a computation using several simultaneous servers, so that only one (or none) has information about the process or the data.
-This is particularly useful in distributed quantum machine learning \cite{Distr_QML}, where protocols already exist \cite{Q_Feder_Learn,Gradient_Hiding}.

-Classically, the use of homomorphic encryption \cite{Homomorphic} is usually chosen to encrypt the input data, operate on them and obtain an encrypted output, which can only be retrieved by the client who has the key.
-To hide the operations, the most effective way is to split the calculation between different servers, so that only part of the operations of the overall process are known to them.

-However, in the quantum case we can take advantage of various quantum properties to hide both data and operations by means of quantum properties such as the non-cloning theorem.
+In particular, on QOTP-encrypted data, public Clifford operations can be tracked by classical Pauli-key updates, while non-Clifford operations require an additional gadget, interaction, decomposition, local client step, or other explicit protocol.